-Ongoing through May 2016: Evaluation of Adult Pacific Lamprey Migration Behavior and Passage Success in the Lower Snake River.
+Ongoing: Evaluation of Adult Pacific Lamprey Migration Behavior and Passage Success in the Lower Snake River.
 This study will use half-duplex (HD) PIT-tag systems to evaluate passage success of adult Pacific lamprey at McNary Dam, the four Lower Snake River projects and associated river segments.
-Adult Lamprey were captured and tagged at John Day Dam in 2014 and 2015, and tags remain active for 2016.
+Adult Lamprey were captured and tagged at John Day Dam in 2014 and 2015, and tags remain active.
 This study will continue to require electrical power for electronics and access to maintain and download data from the PIT-tag detection equipment.
 Maintenance of equipment will occur during the winter maintenance period when adult fishways are dewatered.

+March 2017–June 2017: Kelt Collection, Transport to Reconditioning, and In-River Survival.
+From March 25 through June 15, 2017, provide assistance to Nez Perce Tribe for collection of post-spawn steelhead (kelt) off the Lower Granite separator for their reconditioning program.
+Depending on flow conditions, separator technicians will collect a similar number of A-run and B-run kelt for transfer to holding tanks for CRITFC/NPT researchers to process for either trucking to Dworshak Dam reconditioning facilities (about 400 kelt) or PIT-tagged for direct release into the tailwater (about 1,200-1,400 kelt).

+June 2017-September 2017: Year-2 Post-Construction Evaluation of Water Temperature Cooling Chimney and Spray Bar Installation (2016) for Adult Sockeye and Summer/Fall Chinook Ladder Exit Success.
+ARIS camera will be re-installed in the northern trolley pipe alongside the adult ladder exit at 60 feet deep to collect proportion of successful exits from the ladder and sort trajectories into probable upriver migration, fallback direction, or ladder re-entry.
+Ladder passage times will be estimated using the PIT-tag detection arrays, including a new pass-through antenna array installed downstream of the adult trap exit gate.